The Cosmos is infinite, and so is time; no beginning nor end!

 Link: A universal equation for the shape of an egg -- ScienceDaily

 1. A multiverse (by analogy, an infinite basket of eggs), within which some universes are born and die, is a concept of an energetic cycle, as opposed to a one-time event, as explained in the Big Bang theory.
-From the single cell to the entire Universe, all the active processes in nature are characterized by the cyclic energy flow.
+From the single cell to the Universe, all the active processes in nature are characterized by the cyclic energy flow.

 The concept of the multiverse also changes the notion of time.